 Since a February 2010 low, total payroll employment has grown by 1.5 million jobs, while unemployment has dropped a full percentage point since November 2010.
 Growth of 200,000 to 300,000 jobs a month is typical of strong economic recoveries, experts say.

 But not everyone is optimistic.
 Paul Ashworth, chief U.S. economist with Capital Economics, said that declines in the unemployment rate over the past few months have been primarily due to an exodus of people from the labor force (those who are either employed or who are unemployed but looking for work).
-The labor force participation rate held steady at 64.2 percent, the lowest rate in a quarter of a century; that number is the ratio of the labor force to the total working age population.
+The labor force participation rate held steady at 64.2 percent, the lowest rate in a quarter of a century; that number includes anyone who is employed or unemployed, age 16 or over.
 Normal participation rate is around 66 to 67 percent and has gradually declined since 2000.
 Millions of workers who dropped out of (or never entered) the labor force during the Great Recession continue to wait on the sidelines.

 “While monthly employment gains around the 200,000 mark are obviously an improvement on what we've seen up until now,” said Ashworth, “job growth still isn't strong enough to bring the unemployment rate down rapidly.”